cyberglot/wenkokke.github.io/drafts/2020-09-24-an-introduction-to-session-types.md

 Plus, if we add numbers, we could try to send over the number 5, foolishly assuming it’s a channel.

 But *what fun*!
 There’s new problems as well!
 If we’ve got two *pairs* of processes, both of which are trying to communicate over $x$ at the same time, then reduction is not longer *deterministic*—it’s anyone’s guess which message will end up where!
-Yaaay, it’s *race conditions*!
+Yaaay, it’s *race conditions*:

 $$
 \begin{array}{l}